pSub/phare-nix/README.md

 > [!NOTE]
 > This NixOS module requires [flakes](https://wiki.nixos.org/wiki/Flakes).

 Installation is straightforward and does not differ from other flakes.
-As basic flake with phare-nix cloud look like this:
+A basic flake with phare-nix cloud look like this:

 ``` nix